Nursing Home and Elder Abuse Facts

 - Neglect – In many cases this is unintentional and occurs when a person’s needs are not taken care of.

 - Resident to resident abuse – This occurs if one resident abuses another resident psychologically, sexually or physically.

 If you suspect that your loved one is suffering from nursing home abuse, you should take action.
 Some of the indications and signs that this issue may be present are:

 - Fractures or broken bones

 - Frequent infections

-- Caregivers that don’t want the patient to be left alone with anyone else
+- Caregivers who don’t want the patient to be left alone with anyone else

 - Indications of dehydration